peterdavidconley/btc-wallet-stats/README.md

 ## Features

-This application allows you to search, within certain parameters, the size and distribution of bitcoin wallets on the network.
+This application allows you to search the size and distribution of bitcoin wallets on the network.
+You can also find your own wallet, based on it's public address, to find it's holdings.

 ## Project Installation